Kate Beckinsale’s Cats Wear Latex Wedding Attire While Listening To Billy Idol

 On her little head, covering her ears, was an ivory-colored pillbox hat festooned with a large bow and a bit of elegant netting.

-She wore matching wrap that was similar in style to, though slightly shorter, than Clive’s.
+She wore matching wrap that was similar in style, though slightly shorter, to Clive’s.

 Her bright green eyes popped against her beige fur.